Phi Alpha Honor Society

 Phi Alpha Executive board members will review your application and transcripts to determine your eligibility.
 The board will notify applicants within two weeks from the date of application received whether or not you meet the GPA and transcript requirements.

-#3: Submit Lifetime Membership Fee of $45.
-If you meet the GPA and transcript requirements, you will be invited to submit your fee for membership by Monday, February 3, 2020.
-Please enclose a check (no cash) made payable to Phi Alpha/ FAU.
-This fee includes $20.00 for National Honor Society Dues, $10.00 for a medallion with the member’s name engraved, and $15.00 for Chapter Dues.
-Refunds will not be issued for individuals who submit their checks but fail to meet the 10-point event requirement before induction.
+#3: Submit Lifetime Membership Fee of $67.
+If you meet the GPA and transcript requirements, you will be invited to submit your fee for membership by Monday, April 5, 2022.
+Please enclose a check/money order (no cash) made payable to Phi Alpha/ FAU or submit payment via cash app ($FAUPhiAlpha).
+This fee includes $30.00 for National Honor Society Dues, $12.00 for honor society cords, and $25.00 for Chapter Dues.
+Refunds will not be issued for individuals who submit their payments but fail to meet the 10-point event requirement before induction.

 Social work students who do not meet the required GPA and coursework may be admitted as “Pledges” for one academic term.
 Pledges will be inducted as full Phi Alpha members only upon meeting the Phi Alpha national and chapter standards.
 Pledges must adhere to all regulations and laws required by FAU and the national Phi Alpha Honor Society.